VxMxPx/mysli/packages/mysli/tplp/README.md

 - Usage (docs/usage.md)
 - Template Syntax (docs/template_syntax.md)
-- Usage (docs/api.md)
+- API (docs/api.md)

 ## License

-The Mysli Tplp is licensed under the GPLv3 or later.
+The Mysli Tplp is licensed under the GPL-3.0 or later.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by